Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 Discovering the difference between wants and needs is very helpful in this example.
-You may want new boots, but do you need them.
+You may want new boots, but do you need them?

-If you live in upstate NY where we get four hundred feet of snow and barely reach zero degrees, then yes, you may need boots.
+If you live in upstate NY, where we get four hundred feet of snow and barely reach zero degrees, then yes, you may need boots.

-But if it’s a pair of three-inch black dress boots when you already have a pair with a two and a half-inch heel, I bet you don’t need them.
+But if it’s a pair of three-inch black dress boots when you already have a pair with a two-and-a-half-inch heel, I bet you don’t need them.

 There.
-Just saved you a hundred dollars.
+I just saved you a hundred dollars.

 Reducing your spending can also be done by evaluating your other bills.
 Can you get a better rate on your auto insurance?
 Has your cable bill gone up again?
-How about dropping cable and going with cable tv alternatives?
+How about dropping cable and going with cable TV alternatives?